Murder of Jiansheng Chen: Legal proceedings

 The second-degree murder charge was upgraded to first-degree murder in July 2017.
 Following the attorney switch, a judge granted Cromwell a six-month continuance from his original trial date of September 26, 2017, WAVY-TV reported.
 Sacks said the trial was expected to begin on March 8, 2018, and to last five days.

 On June 29, 2018, court records show the jury trial was scheduled for February 19, 2019.
 A homicide detective who investigated the shooting testified in court on February 21, 2019, that "Cromwell wanted to play a video of himself qualifying for a shooting certification, but the detective said he did not want to see it".
 Then, Cromwell continued to ask, "How was my grouping?" referring to the accuracy of shots he had fired at Chen.
-Cromwell reportedly appeared in court wearing headphones every day since he was having trouble hearing the proceedings, which implied excessive shooting that can cause ear damage.
+Cromwell reportedly appeared in court wearing headphones every day since he was having trouble hearing the proceedings, which some writers speculated could have implied excessive shooting that can cause ear damage.

 On March 1, 2019, a jury found Johnathan Cromwell, 23, guilty of second-degree murder and using a firearm to commit murder.
 On June 24, 2019, a Judge sentenced Cromwell to 30 years in prison.
 Sacks said that they intend to appeal the conviction.

 Chen's family has also filed a $5.35 million wrongful death lawsuit against Cromwell, his employer, Citywide Protection Services, and the River Walk Community Association in the Virginia Beach Circuit Court.
+The family was paid $1.5 million.
+Cromwell and Citywide Protection Services agreed to pay $1.35 million, River Walk Community Association paid the remaining $150,000.
+The defendants continue to deny any liability in the incident.